 - Our plan cannot cover a drug purchased outside the United States or its territories. - Our plan usually cannot cover off-label use.
-Off-label use is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration.
-Coverage for off-label use is allowed only when the use is supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.
+Off-label use is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. - Coverage for off-label use is allowed only when the use is supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.

-In addition, by law, the following categories of drugs listed below are not covered by Medicare However, some of these drugs may be covered for you under your MassHealth (Medicaid) drug coverage, as indicated below.
+In addition, by law, the following categories of drugs listed below may not be covered by our plan: